Manual del Baratero

 Riña de bandoleros.
 Antonio María Esquivela. c 1830.

 El Manual del Baratero, o arte de manejar la navaja, el cuchillo y la tijera de los jitanos (Manual of the Baratero, or the art of wielding the jackknife, the knife and the gypsy scissors) is a Spanish treatise of knife fighting published in 1849.
-It was written by an anoynmous author referred to as M.d.R., identified in modern times with Spanish scholar and writer Mariano de Rementeria y Fica.
+It was written by an anonymous author referred to as M.d.R., identified in modern times with Spanish scholar and writer Mariano de Rementeria y Fica.

-It is notorious in the historical European martial arts for adressing in an unique way the Andalusian tradition of short bladed weapons, being possibly the oldest conserved European treatise solely dedicated to knife fighting.
+It is notorious in the historical European martial arts for addressing in a unique way the Andalusian tradition of short bladed weapons, being possibly the oldest conserved European treatise solely dedicated to knife fighting.
 Its name references the baratero, a figure from the criminal underworld of 19th century Spain.
 The contents of the manual exist within a martial tradition with branches in all of Ibero-America and Italy.

 Background

 A baratero was a small time criminal which employed intimidation, usually through his dexterity with the knife, to collect the barato, a percentage of the revenue of street card players, whom he would protect from rival thugs in exchange.
 The players would play solely with a deck owned by their baratero as a physical sign of their deal.
-This exchanage happened in streets, markets, fair and prisons, and any of these could feature fights between barateros for a territory.
+This exchange happened in streets, markets, fair and prisons, and any of these could feature fights between barateros for a territory.
 They were usually of Iberian ethnicity, but there were also Afro-Spaniards, often hailing from Cuba and other overseas territories of the late Spanish Empire.
 A notorious example of a black baratero was the character Meri from Manuel Martínez Barrionuevo's novel El tóbalo, baratero.

 The author signed the book as "M.d.R.", but he has been identified with Mariano de Rementeria y Fica (1786-1841), an author of instructionals of many other fields of his age.
 Rementeria, of Basque extraction and working as a professor in the Escuela Normal of Madrid, probably had little to no personal experience with knife fighting.
 However, much of the knowledge and jargon reflected in the book is real, leading historians to the belief that Rementeria wrote it with the assistance of actual barateros.
 This was the only of his manuals he did not sign under his full name, probably not wanting to have his name publicly associated with criminal enterprises.